 The drug is sprayed under the tongue, which is directly absorbed by the mucous glands in the mouth, bypassing the digestive system and the metabolic pathways in the liver, hence, this is also a faster method for delivering the drug.

+Does CBD oil have any side-effects?
 Cannabidiol safety in humans has been well researched, with aims to determine all possible side-effects of the drug.
-The studies have concluded that CBD doesn’t present any adverse threats to the human health.
+The studies have concluded that CBD doesn’t present any adverse threats to human health.